JeromeTroy/PyMath/README.md

-# Mathematical functions for numerics in Python
+# Mathematical functions for numerics in Python and Julia

 This project is for educational and experimental purposes only.
 The hope is that these functions are easy enough to understand